ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>I’m John Estropia from Eureka’s Mobile Platforms team.
 This article is posted as the 7th entry for the 2024 Pairs Engineering Advent…</blockquote>

 <h3>3.
+How I reduce the iOS Banking app size by 50% - <a href="https://medium.com/gitconnected/how-i-reduce-the-ios-banking-app-size-by-50-41410e091969" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Level Up Coding`**

+<blockquote>Learn how to analyze the iOS app size and techniques you can apply to reduce the size</blockquote>

+<h3>4.
+Auto Route Navigation in Flutter (Basic) #1 - <a href="https://medium.com/@sakasstudio/auto-route-navigation-in-flutter-basic-1-9f425f1c5e4c" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Enes Vural`**

+<blockquote>Every developer has navigated through small projects using Flutter’s simple navigation methods.
+But what if you have too many pages in your…</blockquote>

+<h3>5.
 Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/google-cloud/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Google Cloud - Community`**

 <blockquote>You’ve just landed in a new city, hotel booked, bags dropped, and ready to explore.
 But where to go first?
 That trendy coffee shop…</blockquote>

-<h3>4.
-How I Learned to Code Smarter as an iOS Developer - <a href="https://medium.com/@shobhakartiwari/how-i-learned-to-code-smarter-as-an-ios-developer-6342d3e852bb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shobhakar Tiwari`**

-<blockquote>Early in my iOS development career, I thought my code had to be perfect — clean, optimized, and elegant.
-But reality hit me like a failed…</blockquote>

-<h3>5.
-Clean Architecture Struggles to Scale in Mobile Development - <a href="https://medium.com/@elye-project/clean-architecture-struggles-to-scale-in-mobile-development-85971471ac7a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elye - A One Eye Dev By His Grace`**

-<blockquote>Experience Shared Based On A Decade In Mobile development</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>